jgolebiowski/coding-workspace/python-pybind11/README.txt

     The new object is defined in the Binding code and can be accessed from both python and cpp
 part5: Passing numpy arrays as Eigen arrays between cpp and python by copy
 part6: Passing arrays between numpy and Eigen
-    Numpy -> Eigen Passed as an Eigen::Ref<Eigen::Matrix>
+    Numpy -> Eigen Matrix Passed as an Eigen::Ref<Eigen::Matrix<>> Eigen::Ref<Eigen::Matrix<>> is a more general construct than Eigen::Matrix<> that accepts also views of matrixes without making a temporary copy. the numpy array is passed as a view of an eigen array and the Ref wraps around it without making a copy.
     Eigen -> Numpy Passed natively if the Eigen Matrix is defined as RowMajor